DracoBlue/jsb/README.md

 * dev
   - removed input[hidden] as source for jsb data #17
+  - multiple behaviours can be put on one element #16
 * 1.7.0 (2013/09/26)
   - requirejs don't need to call `jsb.registerHandler` anymore #11
   - refactored testrunner into require.js #10